WildlifeSouth.com Contact Us

 Coleman Single Burner Stove

 Stoves come in a variety of shapes and functionality.
-The one your select should use the same fuel as your lantern or vice versa if you want to keep things simple.
+The one you select should use the same fuel as your lantern if you want to keep things simple.

-What you need should be decided by the type of camping you are doing.
+What you need should be decided by the type of cooking you will doing.

 If you are camping with a group for a social outing who expects hot food then a two burner stove will work out best.
 Two burners allow you to cook two items at once, or keep one item warm while another is being prepared.
 Some two burners come with a grill over one burner and the standard pot/pan holder over the other.